-Information about a leave of absence or a medical leave of absence may be found in the Academic Policies and General Regulations section of the Pace University Graduate Catalog.
+Information about a Leave of Absence or a medical leave of absence and Resumption of Studies may be found in the Disruption of Normal Academic Progress section of the Pace University Graduate Catalog.

 The Resumption of Studies policy and procedure may be found in the Academic Policies and General Regulations section of the Pace University Graduate Catalog.